Benjaman054/Task-Calendar/README.md

-* Responsive UI: Built with JavaFX and CSS for a clean, desktop-first user experience.
+* Responsive UI: Built with JavaFX for a clean, desktop-first user experience.